Ashu-766/Data-Analytics--Customer-Segmentation/README.md

   </table>

 - <b>Bike purchases over last 3 years by Gender</b><br>
-  - Most bike puechases are done by Feamale over the last 3 years.
-Approximately 51% of the bike purchases are done by Female compared to 49% of the purchases being done by Male.
+  - Most bike purchases over the last three years were made by females, accounting for approximately 51% of the purchases compared to 49% by males.
-  - The Female purchases are 10,000 more than that of Male purchases (numerically).
+  - Numerically, female purchases exceeded male purchases by 10,000.
   <img src="data%20visualization/Female%20vs%20Male%20Bike%20Purchases.PNG" height="400" align="middle">

 - <b>New vs Old Customers Job Industry Distribution</b><br>
-  - Most New customers are from the Manufacturing and Financial Services sector (approx 20% of the New Customers).
+  - Most new customers come from the Manufacturing and Financial Services sectors (approximately 20% each).
-  - The lowest number of customers are from the Agriculture and Telecom sector approx 3%.
+  - The fewest customers are from the Agriculture and Telecom sectors (approximately 3% each).
-  - Similar trend is observed among Old Customers as well.<br>
+  - Similar trends are observed among old customers.<br>
   <table>
   <tr>
     <td><b>Old Customers by Job Industry</b></td>